MINTEDLABSMinted Labs — Korea GTM studio, since 2018

 The rooms we hand you on day one.

 Direct desks at the publications Korean retail actually reads.
 Real relationships at the exchanges they actually trade on.
-Not a marketplace — a Rolodex earned over five years.
+Not a marketplace — a Rolodex earned over eight years.

 Media Network · direct placement